likhith1520/advertisement-app/README.md

 ### Before user sign in into their account (Navigation bar information)

 * Advertisements tab
-  * User can advertisements posted by all the users
+  * User can see advertisements posted by all the users
   * User can post comments on the advertisements
   * To post a comment user need to login into their account
 * Login tab